When I was an in-house marketer at construction and home service companies, finding the best websites for contractor leads was tough.

 So that’s what I’ve done.

-This guide will help you understand the lead generation websites that are available for your business, and make informed decisions on where to spend your marketing dollars.
+This guide will help you understand the best lead generation websites that are available for your business, and make informed decisions on where to spend your marketing dollars.

 While there’s no silver bullet for finding the best lead service for your business, I’ll provide the best guidance that I can on how to get the most out of each website.